‘Iron Dome’ air defense system could come to Kansas at Fort Riley

-FORT RILEY (KSNT) – A new defensive weapon system could be coming to Fort Riley soon, courtesy of the U.S. Army.
+FORT RILEY, Kan.
+(KSNT) – A new defensive weapon system could be coming to Fort Riley soon, courtesy of the U.S. Army.

 The 1st Infantry Division of Fort Riley announced on Friday that the U.S. Army is seeking public comment on its environmental study for a possible site for new air defense units.
 Government agencies, Native American Tribes and all other members of the public are invited to send in their thoughts by April 4, 2022 in regards to the “programmatic environmental assessment and draft finding of no significant impact pertaining to the Iron Dome Defense System”.